 - A. Alert messages should be generated automatically with no input from the operator other than the activation of the system, and must be capable of reaching the competent authority from any point along the vessel's intended route.
 This alert should not be transmitted as a general distress alert.
 Once activated, the SSAS should continue to transmit the security alert until the equipment is reset or deactivated.
 The interval between transmissions of the alerts should ideally be between 15 minutes and one hour.
-Ship security alert messages must be addressed solely to designated competent authorities, not to shore stations or ship stations. - B. The format of ship security alerts should be compatible with the communication system used to transmit it and, as a minimum, contain the following: - 1.
-Ship's identity (e.g., IMO number, Inmarsat IDs (including ocean regions code), MMSI number, or call sign), - 2.
-Ship's position (latitude and longitude associated with a date and time), and - 3.
-Ship's security alert activation indication. - C. Messages should be transmitted at distress priority (or priority 3 if the system transmits via Inmarsat).
+Ship security alert messages should only be sent to the shore stations that are outlined in the vessel security plan's SSAS annex.
+Ship security alert messages should not be sent to ship stations. - B. The format of ship security alerts should be compatible with the communication system used to transmit it and, as a minimum, contain the following: - 1.
+Ship's identity (e.g., IMO number, Inmarsat IDs (including ocean regions code), Maritime Mobile Service Identity (MMSI) number, or call sign); - 2.
+Ship's position (latitude and longitude associated with a date and time); and - 3.
+Ship's security alert activation indication. - C. Messages should be transmitted at distress priority (or priority 3 if the system transmits via Inmarsat). - D. Alert messages are difficult to validate because international regulations prevent direct contact with the vessel in question.
+However, investigation into the alert using sources on board the vessel is feasible if conducted properly.
+The IMO Maritime Safety Circular 1072, of 26 June 2003, allows a system that utilizes the exchange of messages containing key words between a ship and the ship's company via speech or data communications.
+In no instance will the U.S. Coast Guard directly contact the vessel during the initial investigation of an alert.
+Other actions that might help to validate an alert are: - 1.
+When predetermined check-in times are established, and a vessel misses a check-in which is immediately followed by an alert;